One DnD 2025 Class and Subclass Tier List Breakdown

 Spirits

-Guiding Whispers (Level 3) – C+ Tier – Guidance is an incredible cantrip, and getting it for free is definitely nice.
+Guiding Whispers (Level 3) – C- Tier – Guidance is an incredible cantrip, and getting it for free is definitely nice as Bards wouldn’t normally have access to it.

 Spiritual Focus (Level 3) – D Tier – The first ability is just a ribbon ability, but is some nice flavor.
 The ability you get at level 6, however, is a bit more interesting.
 An average of 3 more damage or 3 more healing on a spell is not bad, but you have to consider that your focus has to be used in the casting, so it can only be spells with material components that both: don’t cost anything and don’t get consumed in casting.
 That is probably a smaller list of spells than you would think making this not too exciting of a feature.